Cost Update

 How to Save Money on Flooring Installation

-Another tip is to buy your materials during the "off-season."
-While San Diego doesn't have a traditional winter, the renovation market usually slows down slightly in late May and June as people focus on graduations and vacations.
-You might find better deals at local outlets or more wiggle room in a contractor's schedule.
+Another tip: buy your materials during the "off-season."
+While San Diego doesn't have a traditional winter, the home improvement market usually slows down slightly in late fall.
+You might find better deals at local spots like San Diego Flooring Pros or Unique Flooring in Miramar during these lulls.

 Is 2026 a Good Time for Flooring Installation in San Diego?